AengusDavies/Learning-Journal/README8.md

 Website:
 _Q1: What is one benefit of keeping software up-to-date?_
+- One of the benefits is that it allows for security vulnerabilities to be patched.

 _Q2: What is a threat actor known to search for on a compromised system?_
+- Personal details including names, phone numbers, financial and medical information.

-_Q3: What is one reason as to why a software manufacturer may send an update to a device?_
+_Q3: What is one reason as to why a software manufacturer would send an update to a device?_
+- One reason may be for the installation of new features.

 Video:
 _Q1: What is one benefit of keeping software up-to-date?_

 _Q2: What is a threat actor known to search for on a compromised system?_

-_Q3: What is one reason as to why a software manufacturer may send an update to a device?_
+_Q3: What is one reason as to why a software manufacturer would send an update to a device?_

 # Career/Employability/Learning Insights
 **What was learned from the experiment:**